chamaeleonidae/api/docs/apis/launchers.md

 ## List Launchers :id=launchers-index

-List all launchers based on the specified set of parameters.
+List all Launchers based on the specified set of parameters.

 #### HTTP Request